Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

 \FloatBarrier

-\section{Cluster size distributions near the critical points}
+\subsection{Cluster Size Distributions Near The Critical Points}

-In this section, we investigate whether the cluster size distributions near the critical points $\lambda_P$ and $\lambda_A$ follow power laws.
-To do this, we perform numerical simulations of the logistic GOL to compute the distribution of cluster sizes, $p(\cS)$, in the vicinity of each critical point (Fig.~\ref{fig:log_for_different_lambda}, Appendix).
-At $\lambda_P=0.86055$, $p(\cS)$ seems to follow a power law, while other $\lambda$ values around it appear as stretched exponentials (Fig.~\ref{fig:log_for_different_lambda}a).
-On the other hand, there are multiple $\lambda$ values close to $\lambda_A=0.8750$ where the distributions are reminiscent of power laws, but only if the largest vacuum clusters are disregarded (Fig.~\ref{fig:log_for_different_lambda}b).
-While delegating technical aspects on computations of $p(\cS)$ to Appendix~\ref{sec:cluster size distributions}, below we leverage quantitative methods to test whether such distributions are indeed best described by power laws.
+Having previously established the scaling properties of the largest clusters with system size, we next investigate the extent to which cluster size distributions near the critical points \(\lP\) and \(\lA\) follow power laws.
+To do this, we perform numerical simulations of the logistic GOL to compute the distribution of cluster sizes, $p(\cS)$, in the vicinity of each critical point.

+As a brief overview, at $\lP=0.86055$, $p(\cS)$ seems to follow a power law, while for other nearby $\lambda$ values, distributions appear as stretched exponentials (see \SupNoteFigref{fig:log_for_different_lambda}a).
+On the other hand, there are multiple $\lambda$ values close to $\lA=0.875$ where the distributions are reminiscent of power laws, but only if the largest vacuum clusters are disregarded (see \SupNoteFigref{fig:log_for_different_lambda}b).
+While relegating technical aspects of the computation of $p(\cS)$ to \SupNoteref{sec:cluster size distributions}, below we leverage quantitative methods to test whether such distributions are indeed best described by power laws.

-The scaling of empirical power-law data is rarely valid across the entire domain of cluster sizes.
-More often, the power law applies only for values greater than some lower bound $\cS_\mrm{min}$, \textit{i.e.}, only the `tail' follows a power law.
+The scaling of power-law data is rarely valid across the entire domain of cluster sizes.
+More often, the power law applies only for values greater than some lower bound $\cS_\mrm{min}$, i.e., only the `tail' follows a power law.
 In such cases, the cluster size distribution is expected to follow:

 where $\tau$ is the power-law exponent (the Fisher exponent \cite{fisher1969}), $\cS_\mrm{min}$ is the lower cutoff, and $\zeta(\tau, \cS_\mrm{min})$ denotes the generalized zeta function